As a married woman, have you ever wished your husband were dead in order to have peace of mind and freedom to do whatever you desire doing?

 Destroying the Law

-Another option that has once occurred to her is the doing away or destroying the Law that binds her to her husband.
+Another option that has once occurred to her is the doing away or destruction of the Law that binds her to her husband.
 The problem is not with the Law.
 A change or alteration of the Law would not solve the problem.
 This has led many professed Christians to regard the Law of God (Ten Commandments) as irrelevant.

 They say, “We are not under the Law but under grace” and by doing so they tend to abolish the law to their own damnation, while in reality the Law is absolutely still binding upon all.
 Paul, in the same Romans 7 verses 7, 12-14, 16, 22, 25, has the following to say about the perpetuity of the Law: